metallurgical/waf-firewall-hardening/README.md

 LibInjectionSql; #enable libinjection support for SQLI LibInjectionXss; #enable libinjection support for XSS

+# Checkrules
+# CheckRule must be present at location level.
+# Check https://github.com/nbs-system/naxsi/wiki/checkrules-bnf for more details
 DeniedUrl "/RequestDenied"; #the location where naxsi will redirect the request when it is blocked CheckRule "$SQL >= 8" BLOCK; #the action to take when the $SQL score is superior or equal to 8 CheckRule "$RFI >= 8" BLOCK;